Blythe Intaglios: Figures

 Patterns and circles at the site suggest that local groups may have danced there.
 Trails lead to the intaglios and rock alignments and rock cairns are often near the intaglios.
 Ethnographer Boma Johnson has tried to place the figures in context of Yuman oral history and cosmology.
 From this understanding, the figures portray mythic characters, and are often found where mythic events are thought to have occurred.
 One of the notable mythic figures is a 20 to 25 m humanoid figure located next to a second glyph, this of a quadruped resembling a mountain lion.
 Additionally, 18 ft figures bearing a likeness to Mastamho and Kataar, the "hero twins of the creation myth," can be seen near Fort Mojave in Arizona.

 Some researchers hypothesize that the intaglios are stopping points on a keruk pilgrimage or simply the practice of the keruk ceremony at various places.
 The keruk was a mourning ceremony that was practiced by various Native Americans in southern California.
 The keruk included the re-enactment of the creator's death and the recognition of the people who had died since the last keruk.
 Warfare has been offered a possible explanation as to the spread along the Colorado River of ceremonies such as the keruk and the similar style of desert intaglios.

 Of the nearly sixty sites containing humanoid figures, almost all of them have a deeply entrenched torso, while the limbs are much more shallowly etched into the surface.
 Often, the head and/or one or more arms of the figure will not have been represented at all.
 The largest human figure is 171 feet (52 m) long, while the smallest is 95 feet (29 m) long.

 Location

 The majority of the Blythe geoglyphs are located 16 mi north of Blythe, California, off Highway 95, at the Interstate 10 exit and down several dirt roads for 15.5 mi.
 An historical marker (No. 101) placed by the California Department of Public Works, Division of Highways, commemorates the site.
 Chain link fences surround several of the figures.

-In popular culture
+In literature

 The intaglios were featured prominently in the Hardy Boys novel Mystery of the Desert Giant, published in 1961.